 take the water out & keep it out

-The backwater valve and sump pump are part of a more complex drainage system that drains water out and away from your home.
+The backwater valve and sump pump are part of a more complex drainage system that drains water out and away from your home in Toronto.
 These parts come into play once the water is collected through drain pipes and is brought to the sump pit – a basin that holds the water until it is released out and away from the home.
 In high water areas, the sump pump can do most of the work to keep your home dry.

 Here is a breakdown of each of the parts:

 Backwater Valve: The backwater valve contains a flap that opens to allow water to flow through in one direction, guiding it to the sump pit.
 Once the water passes through, the flap closes to prevent backflow.

 Sump Pump: The sump pump is the pump connected to the sump pit, that takes in the water, and pumps it out and away from the home.

 These parts of the drainage system are essential to ensure that the water leaves your home for good, unable to find its way back in.